fauzantaufik/bill-autoreader/bill_autoreader/std/README.md

 - Standardization: Create clear tariff categories that encompass different naming patterns across energy retailers.
 - Generalization: Recognize familiar tariff names and smartly categorize new or unseen names by learning from existing patterns.
 This ensures new names are classified accurately.
 - Flexibility: Quickly add or modify patterns as more tariff names are discovered from different retailers.
-- Scalability: Handle a growing list of retailers by allowing easy updates without disturbing the core system.
+- Scalability: Handle a growing list of retailers by allowing easy updates.
 - Robustness & Maintanibility: Automated tests ensure that updates or additions don't interfere with existing functionality, preventing changes that could disrupt tariff identification.

 ### Adding New Tariff Names